Data-compatibility of algorithms

+General results that will characterize, or give conditions for, an iterative process to be provably data-compatible are not yet known, but to initiate research in this direction we demonstrate our approach in a specific scenario.

-In what follows we work in the framework of Definition \ref{def:consistent-data-comp} and study the behavior of an iterative algorithm for convex minimization over fixed point sets of nonexpansive operators.
-Rather than generating infinite sequences that asymptotically converge to a point in $\operatorname*{SOL}(f,C),$ we specify conditions under which the algorithm generates solutions that are $(\tau,\bar{L})$-compatible with the data pair $(\Gamma,f).$ The advantage of these data-compatibility\ notions is that they can cater better to practical situations regardless of the nonemptiness of the sets $C$ or $\operatorname*{SOL}(f,C)$.
+We work in the framework of Definition \ref{def:consistent-data-comp} and study the behavior of an iterative process for convex minimization over fixed point sets of nonexpansive operators.
+Rather than generating infinite sequences that asymptotically converge to a point in $\operatorname*{SOL} (f,C),$ we specify conditions under which the iterative process generates solutions that are $(\tau,\bar{L})$-compatible with the data pair $(\Gamma,f).$